 - A hard plastic backing

-- Sewn or glued on fringe
+Sewn or glued on the fringe

 "Hand-tufted" refers to a rug-making method that is a hybrid of machine creation and hand-knotting.
 When a rug is hand-tufted, the fabricator uses a handheld machine that punches the design into a canvas backing.
 The term "handcrafted" can refer to a person hand-loading yarn into an automated loom, which poorly mimics human hands.